-He hath wrought thy great salvation
+- He hath wrought thy great salvation

-In far deeper seas of wo.
+- In far deeper seas of wo.

-Jesus, though by God anointed, Christ, the co-eternal Son,
+- Jesus, though by God anointed, Christ, the co-eternal Son,

-As by love divine appointed, Treads the wine-pr?ss all alone.
+- As by love divine appointed, Treads the wine-press all alone.

-4 Sinks thy soul in waves of sorrow ?
+- 4 Sinks thy soul in waves of sorrow?

-Pass o'er Kedron's rolling flood Witness there the doleful horror
+- Pass o'er Kedron's rolling flood Witness there the doleful horror

-- Of the suffering Son of God. - There the victim groaning, weep-
+- Of the suffering Son of God.

+- There the victim groaning, weeping,

-Bears the wrath of God alone, While his senseless followers sleeping,
+- Bears the wrath of God alone;

+- While his senseless followers sleeping,